Cambodia clamps down on environmental activists – DW – 07/12/2024

 Mother Nature Cambodia was founded in 2012 with the aim of protecting Cambodia's natural environment and human rights.
 For years, members of the group faced intimidation and threats and in 2017 it was deregistered as a nongovernment organization.

-But the group continued to advocate and in 2023 won a prestigious Right Livelihood award for their work.
+The group continued to advocate and in 2023 won a prestigious Right Livelihood award for its work.

-Sims says the crackdown on the group shows civil society in Cambodia is being "eviscerated."
+Sims said the clampdown on the group showed that civil society in Cambodia is being "eviscerated."

 "If concerned governments, multilaterals, international NGOs and global brands do not find it within themselves to stand with these courageous local activists and rapidly inject some accountability into this situation, it may be too late," said Sims.
 "We are witnessing the systematic evisceration of Cambodian civil society in real-time."